 The emitter-base voltage of the control transistor sets the stabilisation temperature for the LTZ1000.
-With the values given in the applications, the temperature is about 60°C. This provides 15°C of margin above a maximum ambient of 45°C, for example.
+With the values given in the applications (1k-13k), the temperature is about 60°C - 65°C; this provides 15°C of margin above a maximum ambient of 45°C, for example.
 Production variations in emitter-base voltage will typically cause about ±10°C difference.
-Since the emitter-base voltage changes about 2mV/°C and is very predictable, other temperatures are easily set.
+Since the emitter-base voltage changes about 2mV/°C and is very predictable, different temperatures are easily set.

 Because higher temperatures accelerate ageing and decrease long-term stability, the lowest temperature consistent with the operating environment should be used.
-The LTZ1000A should be set about 10°C higher than the LTZ1000.
-This is because normal operating power dissipation in the LTZ1000A causes a temperature rise of about 10°C. Of course both types of devices should be insulated from ambient.
+The LTZ1000A should be set about ten °C higher than the LTZ1000; this is because typical operating power dissipation in the LTZ1000A causes a temperature rise of about 10°C. Of course, both types of devices should be insulated from the ambient.
 Several minutes of warm-up is usual.

 The limits stated for temperature coefficient (TC) are governed by the measurement method.

 The TC is most often stated in terms of what has historically been called the "box method".

 The overwhelming standard for specifying the temperature drift of a reference is to measure the reference voltage at two temperatures.
 Divide the total variation (VHIGH – VLOW) by the temperature extremes of measurement (THIGH – TLOW).
 The result is divided by the nominal reference voltage (usually at 23°C or 25°C) and multiplied by 106 to yield ppm/°C.

 This is the "Box" method for specifying temperature coefficient.